 Robert M. Rush, Jr., MD, FACS

 Dr. Robert M. Rush is a General Surgeon at PeaceHealth St. Joseph Medical Center.
-Dr. Rush has recently held positions at Madigan Army Medical Center as the Deputy Commander for Surgical Services and Chief of Surgery.
+Dr. Rush has also held positions at Madigan Army Medical Center as the Deputy Commander for Surgical Services and Chief of Surgery.
 He is a graduate of the United States Military Academy, West Point and the Uniformed Services University.

 Dr. Rush is board certified in General Surgery and his practice spans over 20 years.
 During that time, he has contributed extensively to the literature and he has lectured locally and internationally on topics in general surgery, military medicine, and surgical education through simulation.
 His military service has taken him to locations throughout the world to include Bosnia, Central and South America, and Southwest Asia where he has provided needed far forward surgical care to the men and women of the Armed Forces.